Kimbsy/clunk/README.md

 The default `clunk.sprite/sprite` function returns a minimal sprite which draws itself as a red box.
 You can give it a new `:draw-fn` using keyword args to override this.

 The `clunk.sprite/geometry-sprite` function returns a sprite which draws a polygon shape specified by a sequence of points (`[x y]` vectors) relative to the sprite `pos`.
 These points should be listed in counter-clockwise (CCW) order.
-It is recommended to always supply `:size` dimensions for geometry sprites to ensure alignment and offsets work correctly.
+It is recommended to supply `:size` dimensions for geometry sprites to ensure alignment and offsets work correctly.
+Additionally geometry sprites can be either closed (a polygon) or open (a line sequence or curve).

 The `clunk.sprite/image-sprite` function creates a sprite which draws an image.
 (This image must be declared as an `:asset` in the game config).